Chickweed Connoisseurs

 Sauté onion and chickweed until tender (not brown).
 Dissolve honey and yeast into the warm water and then the salt.
 Mix the yeast mixture with the cooled sautéed chickweed and onions and slowly add the flour until the dough no longer sticks to your fingers Form into a ball and let it rise to twice its volume.
 Shape into loaves and let rise again.
 Bake at 375 .F for 40-45 minutes.

-Chickweed Pie is best hot; it will keep one to two days in the refrigerator and can be reheated in a microwave oven.
+Chickweed And Bacon Pie is best hot; it will keep one to two days in the refrigerator and can be reheated.

 One 10-inch pie crust